AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/data-transfer-statuses.md

 # Data transfer statuses

-The status and progress of a data transfer is shown in the Transfer Overview section of the Details pane.
+The status and progress of a data transfer is displayed on the Transfer Overview section of the Details pane.
 The following table lists these data statuses and their meanings.

 |Data status | Meaning|
 |---------|-----------|